 After you have acquired your sample, take it to your local hardware or any other paint store in Toronto and give it to the paint colour specialist there.

 - Most paint experts will be able to tell the luster of the paint, and they should be able to paint colour match for you too

 - Make sure you bring the sample of wall paint in a plastic bag or envelope to avoid it being lost or damaged

 Step 5: Purchase a Similar Colour (as a Last Resort)

-Rarely, are their situations when the paint store is not be able to match the paint chip perfectly.
-But be aware that this does happen sometimes, especially with brighter, deep, and neon colours.
-Sometimes there isn’t much you can do about this.
-If it does happen to you, you will have to re-paint the entire wall or area with a colour close to it or a different color completely.
-The best thing to do is bring your chip to a paint store and look at their color pallets/samples on display.
-If this isn’t convenient, then get a big wall paint color fan deck and bring it home to try to match.
+There are sometimes rare situations when the paint store is not be able to do a paint colour match perfectly for their client.
+Be aware that this does happen sometimes, especially with brighter, deep, and neon colours.
+If it does happen to you, you will have to repaint the entire wall or area with a colour close to it or even a different colour altogether.
+The best thing to do is bring your chip to a paint store and look at their colour pallets and samples on display.
+If this isn’t convenient, then get a big wall paint colour fan deck and bring it home to try to match.
 It’s best to do this in daylight when the light in the room is the brightest.

-Home Painters Toronto can do the wall paint matching for you .
+Home Painters Toronto can do the wall paint colour matching for you .

 We’ll even do it for you!
 With over 25 years of experience in home renovations, call Home Painters Toronto NOW at 416.494.9095, or email us at Brian@HomePaintersToronto.com to get a FREE estimate for your interior painting or Wall Paint matching project.